dimanikulin/fva/FVADocMD/VIEWFUNCTIONAL.md

 Still the duplication of information takes place because for all files in one folder common information is just copied.
 </br>

-TODO – need to think here on how to avoid duplication of information in several files info for one folder.

 ## FVA Software dictionary
 FVA Software dictionary is data used along with FVA Software internal metadata.